 Will a Whole Home Humidifier Help Control Seasonal Allergies?

 Humidifiers help people who suffer from allergies or asthma breathe more easily.
-Dry air can irritate the throat and lungs, and worsen allergy symptoms like sore throat and cough.
-Humidifiers help relieve these symptoms and lessen the likelihood of a sinus infection developing.
+Dry air can irritate your throat and lungs and worsen allergy symptoms like sore throats and coughs.
+Humidifiers help relieve these symptoms and decrease the likelihood of a sinus infection developing.